Ahmed-Ali/Cucumberish/README.md

 ![Cucumberish In Action](https://cloud.githubusercontent.com/assets/5157350/12704873/cf0a6dfe-c864-11e5-8a3b-8a3682d8e880.gif)

 # Installation
-You can install Cucumberish manually, in no more than few minutes, or using cocoapods.
+You can install Cucumberish manually, in no more than few minutes, or using CocoaPods.
-If you will use Cucumberish with UI Test target, you should use the manual installation; for some reasons cocoapods fails to copy the required resources with UI Test targets.
+If you will use Cucumberish with UI Test target, you should use the manual installation; for some reasons CocoaPods fails to copy the required resources with UI Test targets.

 ### Manual
 1. Copy the content of Cucumberish folder into your test target folder and add it to your test target as a reference not a folder.